Gords/GIFtube/README.md

 ## Usage

 1. Save the script
-2. Run the script with `./make_gif.sh`.
+2. Run the script with `./make_gif.sh`
-3. Follow the onscreen prompts.
+3. Follow the onscreen prompts

 The script will then download the video, generate a color palette, convert the specified video clip to a GIF using the selected resolution and FPS, and optimize the GIF file for better compression.